 - 2. Unzip the theme file you have downloaded from ThemeForest.

 - 3. In the folder /Theme/ you will see the theme .zip file.
 Unzip it as well.

 - 4. Open Poedit and click on File -> New catalog from POT file in the main menu and select the POT file in your theme’s languages folder.
-The .POT file should be located in your /wp-content/themes/theme_name_folder/languages/
+The .POT file should be located in your /Theme/theme_name_folder/languages/

 - 5. A properties box will open up where you must enter some general information.
 First up, in the Language field enter the language name you want to translate.